 When viewed in the context of a website these HTML elements are often referred to as meta tags, title tags, description tags, SEO titles and SEO descriptions.
 They are encoded into the page but not actually displayed on the screen when someone views the page.

-Meta Title Tags, Meta Descriptions and Ranking Well In Search Results
+SEO Title, SEO Description, Meta Title Tags, Meta Descriptions

 In the context of web pages, metadata and meta tags can be used to refer to the title and description of a web page.
 They are frequently referred to as the SEO Title and SEO Description as they are important elements of search engine optimization efforts (SEO).